 Kimahli is a senior leader in the INGO field with expertise in community building and strategic advocacy with a focus on international development, law and policy, HIV/AIDS, and internally displaced persons.

 Kimahli completed his undergraduate studies in Political Science at the University of Ottawa.
-He holds an Honorary Doctor of Laws from the University of Victoria.
+He holds a Doctor of Laws from the University of Victoria.
 Among his career highlights is supporting Dignitas International’s innovative work in supporting community based – system health strengthening in Malawi, as well as helping launch the HIV Legal Network’s constitutional challenge to Jamaica’s anti-sodomy law while developing a monitoring and evaluation framework on legal advocacy.